-Kathryn has always been a keen sportswoman which led her to become involved as company secretary to the charity Women Win (2011-2015), an organisation which aims to support and encourage girls to reach their full potential through sport.
-She also has a real passion for travelling, having travelled extensively during and after university.
-She returned with her family to Darlington in August 2015, and has two children at the school.
+Kate has always been a keen sportswoman which led her to become involved as company secretary to the charity Women Win (2011-2015), an organisation which aims to support and encourage girls to reach their full potential through sport.
+She is now embarking on a Masters in International Sports Management at Northumbria University.

 Andrew Buckingham (Vice Chair)